Medicine

 Who We Are and What We Do

-We are an interdisciplinary, health care team that manages your care during an acute stay.
+An interdisciplinary healthcare team will work with you during your acute care stay.
 The Acute Medicine Team consists of:

 • The Environmental Services Staff cleans and stocks the unit with supplies.